Azure/c-pal/common/devdoc/thandle_requirements.md

 static T* THANDLE_MALLOC_FLEX(T)(void(*dispose)(T*), size_t, nmemb, size_t, size)
 ```

-`THANDLE_MALLOC_FLEX` return a pointer to `T`. `dispose` is a function that the `THANDLE` calls when the reference count reaches 0 in order to free the resources allocated by the user in `T`. `dispose` can be `NULL` in which case there are no user resources to be de-allocated. `T` is a type that has a flexible array. `extra_size` is the size in bytes of the flexible array.
+`THANDLE_MALLOC_FLEX` return a pointer to `T`. `dispose` is a function that the `THANDLE` calls when the reference count reaches 0 in order to free the resources allocated by the user in `T`. `dispose` can be `NULL` in which case there are no user resources to be de-allocated. `T` is a type that has a flexible array. `nmemb` and `size` determine the size in bytes of the flexible array.

 ### THANDLE_FREE(T)